TachyonicProject/luxon/docs/source/tutorials/api.rst

 	    "username": "Ricky T Dunigan"
 	}

 Note that the password has been hashed.
-We hash the clear text password we recieve from the user before we send it to the database so that even if someone examens the user table in the database all they will see is a useselss hash, the actual password will be safe.
+We hash the clear text password we receive from the user before we send it to the database so that even if someone examens the user table in the database all they will see is a useless hash, the actual password will be safe.
 More about password hashing in the authentication part of the tutorial.

 Part 7: Fleshing out the API
 ------------------------------

 We have already created the "create" view.
 The rest of the views are created in a similar way.
 The *users* view, which returns all the users in the database, is slightly more complicated.
-It requeres a connection object wich will execute a SQL query.
-Remember to import *db* from Luxon wich will allow us to easily create a connection object.
+It requires a connection object which will execute a SQL query.
+Remember to import *db* from Luxon which will allow us to easily create a connection object.
 The rest of the views are fairly trivial, here is the complete code for **views/users.py**, note the new imports:

 .. code:: python